darwiin/yaac-another-awesome-cv/README.md

 }
 ```

+### Construct the _experiences_ section

-To describe your experiences you have first to declare the **experiences** environment
+To describe your experiences you have first to declare the `experiences` environment

 ```latex
 % Begin a new experiences environment to use experience and consultantexperience macro